carlos-gg/digitalgarden/content/AI4ES/Statistical downscaling.md

 	- Precipitation use case
 	- Proposed a new statistical downscaling model based on Recurrent Neural Network with LSTMs which captures the spatio-temporal dependencies in local rainfall
 - #PAPER [Intercomparison of ML Methods for Statistical Downscaling: The Case of Daily and Extreme Precipitation (Vandal 2017)](https://arxiv.org/abs/1702.04018)
-	- Compared four fundamental statistical methods, Bias Correction Spatial Disaggregation (BCSD), Ordinary Least Squares, Elastic-Net, and Support Vector Machine, with three more advanced machine learning methods, Multi-task Sparse Structure Learning (MSSL), BCSD coupled with MSSL, and [[CNNs]] to downscale daily precipitation in the Northeast United States
+	- Compared four fundamental statistical methods, Bias Correction Spatial Disaggregation (BCSD), Ordinary Least Squares, Elastic-Net, and Support Vector Machine, with three more advanced machine learning methods, Multi-task Sparse Structure Learning (MSSL), BCSD coupled with MSSL, and [[AI/Deep learning/CNNs]] to downscale daily precipitation in the Northeast United States
 	- Metrics to evaluate of each method's ability to capture daily anomalies, large scale climate shifts, and extremes are analyzed
 	- Found that linear methods, led by BCSD, consistently outperform non-linear approaches.
 The direct application of state-of-the-art machine learning methods to statistical downscaling does not provide improvements over simpler, longstanding approaches (!!!???)
 - #PAPER [DeepSD: Generating High Resolution Climate Change Projections through Single Image Super-Resolution (Vandal 2017)](https://arxiv.org/abs/1703.03126) ^c8c676